zikula-modules/Content/README.md

 - Overhauled and improved asset handling on raw pages.
 - Fixed exception in extended revert of older revisions.
 - Fixed logical issue in `TableOfContents` plugin.
+- Added new flag for toggling root page in `TableOfContents` plugin.

 ### Version 5.0.2